facebook••facebook••youtube••contact••index••home

 Shure 27 Series Mics

-Why use an instrumental mic for spoken word?
-Other than the supercardioid pattern and slightly flatter frequency contour in upper frequencies, the Beta 27 is identical to the SM27 and KSM27 vocal mics.
+Other than the supercardioid pattern and flatter frequency contour, the Beta 27 is identical to the SM27 vocal mic.
 They share the same one-inch 2.5-micron gold-sputtered diaphragm, outer case, switches, three-layer mesh grille pop filter and accessories.
-Indeed, if you want a SM27 sound, a small EQ boost from 5000 to 8000 Hz should get you there.
+I find flat frequency contours easier to work with for both classical guitar and spoken word.

 Usage

-The Beta 27 has a relatively flat frequency response with no bass roll-off all the way down to 20 Hz, making it well suited for miking guitar and bass cabinets, low brass, organ pipes and percussion.
-Indeed, Shure marketed the the Beta 27 for instrumental use—especially guitar and bass speaker cabinets—but the manual suggests a wide range of use:
+The Beta 27 has no bass roll-off all the way down to 20 Hz, making it well suited for miking bass cabinets, low brass, organ pipes and percussion.
+Indeed, Shure marketed the the Beta 27 for instrumental miking, but the manual suggests a wide range of use:

 • Electric guitar and bass amplifiers